krishauser/IROS2016ManipulationChallenge/README.md

 simulation (specifically, the ContactSensor, LaserSensor, and DepthCameraSensor types, and functionality for "baking in" sensors into robot files).

-Version 0.7 is strongly recommended to get the latest features and bug fixes, however, it is still under active development and some of the older online documentation has not yet been updated.
+Version 0.7 is strongly recommended to get the latest features and bug fixes, but be warned that it is still under active development and some of the older online documentation has not yet been updated.
 It is possible to use 0.6.x for this competition, but you will not have the capability to simulate certain sensors (e.g., contact sensors).